geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 Cool.

 ##### **Chenyu** [[00:48:04](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2884)]
-And since beam can only use the only one tensor core shape
+And since BEAM can only use the only one tensor core shape

 ##### **Geohot** [[00:48:17](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=2897)]
 or the specified input outer D type every time.